Physical education: United States

 The 2012 "Shape Of The Nation Report" by the National Association for Sport and Physical Education (part of SHAPE America) and the American Heart Association found that while nearly 75% of states require physical education in elementary through high school, over half of the states permit students to substitute other activities for their required physical education credit, or otherwise fail to mandate a specific amount of instructional time.
 According to the report, only six states (Illinois, Hawaii, Massachusetts, Mississippi, New York, and Vermont) require physical education at every grade level.
 A majority of states in 2016 did not require a specific amount of instructional time, and more than half allow exemptions or substitution.
 These loopholes can lead to reduced effectiveness of the physical education programs.

 Zero Hour is a before-school physical education class first implemented by Naperville Central High School.
 In the state of Illinois, this program is known as Learning Readiness Physical Education.
 The program was based on research indicating that students who are physically fit are more academically alert, experience growth in brain cells, and enhancement in brain development.
 NCHS pairs a physical education class that incorporates cardiovascular exercise, core strength training, cross-lateral movements, as well as literacy and math strategies which enhance learning and improve achievement.

+South America

+Brazil

+In Brazil, physical education is a compulsory curricular component of basic education under the national Education Guidelines and Framework Law (Lei de Diretrizes e Bases da Educação Nacional, LDB).
+The law defines physical education as integrated into each school's pedagogical proposal and adjusted to students' age groups and conditions.
+In the National Common Curricular Base (Base Nacional Comum Curricular, BNCC), the subject is framed around a broad notion of bodily practices, including games and play, sports, gymnastics, dances, martial arts and adventure body practices.
+Academic discussion of the BNCC has noted that this framework gives school physical education a broader cultural and educational scope, while also producing debates about curriculum standardisation, competencies and students' learning experiences.